Damuna/Notes/notes/Red_theory.md

       - `action="/[BACKEND_FILE]"`

         Guess or fuzz the file that processes the upload

+    - Use `Console` to debug and see error messages

   - Disable front-end validation
     - `CTRL+SHIFT+C` to toggle the Page Inspector